gSchool/ada-developer-skills/00-welcome-to-ada/02-wk01-online-communication-norms.md

 <br>

 If you'd ever like to talk to Ada staff about these norms, _**all**_ Ada staff (education team and beyond) is open and excited to hear from you.
-We welcome all communication and conversation about these norms at any time.
+We welcome all communication and conversation about these norms at any time; reach out in person, through email (staff emails in Student Handbook), or on Slack!

 ### !end-callout